Cohomology of semisimple local systems and the Decomposition theorem: Introduction

 \section{Introduction}

-Hodge theory provides two fundamental tools for studying the cohomology of complex algebraic varieties: polarizations and weights.
-The classical Hodge-Riemann bilinear relations give rise to polarizations on the spaces of primitive cohomology classes on smooth projective varieties.
-The theory of weights, established by Deligne in \cite{Deligne74}, put strong restrictions on morphisms between cohomology groups of algebraic varieties.
-On the other hand, the study of nontrivial local systems leads to deeper understanding of topology of algebraic varieties, for example it has applications to K\"ahler groups \cite{Simpson92} and higher dimensional uniformization \cite{Simpson88}.
-It is natural to seek generalization of results on polarizations and weights to nontrivial local systems.
-The purpose of this paper is to study the cohomology of semisimple local systems in this spirit.
-We establish two results: a generalization of Hodge-Riemann bilinear relations and a global invariant cycle theorem for semisimple local systems.
-As an application, we give a new and geometric proof of Sabbah's Decomposition Theorem for semisimple local systems \cite{Sabbah}.
+The classical Hodge theory provides two fundamental tools for studying the cohomology of complex algebraic varieties: polarizations and weights.
+The polarizations allow one to study the Poincar\'e pairing using a positive definitive pairing; the theory of weights puts strong restrictions on morphisms between cohomology groups of algebraic varieties.
+On the other hand, the study of nontrivial local systems leads to deeper understanding of topology of algebraic varieties.
+For example it has applications to K\"ahler groups \cite{Simpson92}, higher dimensional uniformization \cite{Simpson88} and Shafarevich conjecture \cite{EKP}.
+Therefore it is natural to seek generalization of results on polarizations and weights to nontrivial local systems.
+The purpose of this paper is to study the cohomology of semisimple local systems in this spirit and provide some new tools.
+In particular, we construct a (functorial) generalized Weil operator, which induces polarizations on the pure twistor structures associated to semisimple local systems; we also prove a global invariant cycle theorem.
+As an application, we give a new proof of Sabbah's Decomposition Theorem \cite{Sabbah}, which might offer some new viewpoint on polarizations.

+Our guiding principle is Simpson's ``meta-theorem" \cite{Simpson97}, which leads to the solution of Kashiwara's conjecture \cite{Mochizuki3}.
+But even for the cohomology of semisimple local systems, which is the simplest case, we discover something new: there are some hidden structures related to the polarization, e.g. a pre-Weil operator, which seems invisible in Hodge theory.

-Let $X$ be a complex smooth projective variety and let $\cV$ be a local system on $X$ which corresponds to a representation of the fundamental group of $X$ up to conjugation.
-Denote $\cV^{\ast}$ by the dual local system.
+Turning to details, let $X$ be a complex smooth projective variety and let $\cV$ be a local system on $X$.
+Denote the dual local system by $\cV^{\ast}$.
 Let $\eta$ be an ample line bundle on $X$ and fix an integer $k\leq \dim X$.
-There is a purely topological pairing, called \emph{twisted Poincar\'e pairing}:
+The \emph{twisted Poincar\'e pairing} is defined by